 Bike to a transit location with BikeLink lockers.
-Insert your card into a reader and follow the instructions on the screen to open an available locker and park your bike.
+Open the app or insert your card into a reader and follow the instructions on the screen to open an available locker and park your bike.
 Tip: Wheel your bike in backwards because the locker is wider at the front for your handlebars.

 Hop on transit and go!

-You can rent an BikeLink locker for up to 10 consecutive days at a time.
+You can rent a BikeLink locker for up to 10 consecutive days at a time.
 If you leave your bike longer than 14 days, however, the bike is considered abandoned and will be removed.
-Add money to your BikeLink stored-value card through the BikeLink website.
+Add money to your BikeLink stored-value account through the app or BikeLink website.

 Long-term leased lockers